mia-mz/QuickSave/README.md

 Everything stays on your machine as small local files.
 Nothing is uploaded, no account is required, and your work never touches a server.

-## How it feels

-A meeting starts in two minutes.
-You press your hotkey, type "reworking the IPCW weights, third column unit looks wrong," and walk away.
-An hour later you load that save point.
-Your tabs return, your terminals land back in the right folders, VS Code reopens your project, and your Claude Code conversation continues where it stopped.
-The note reminds you of the exact thought you had.
-You are working again inside ten seconds.

 ## Smart restore